 The Food Pantry is open each Wednesday and Thursday from 9-12.
-For emergency food, please call (203) 397-0796 to schedule an appointment (emergency requests are seen between 1:00 p.m. – 2:30 p.m. on Thursdays).
+For emergency food, please call (203) 397-0796 to schedule an appointment.
 Emergency clients must meet with a social worker and will need to provide a current photo ID.
 If ID does not have current address, please bring mail or or another document that will show your current address along with your photo ID.

 In addition to supplemental and emergency food, JFSGNH also helps local families with Holiday food including Passover and a Thanksgiving food distribution.